CNH Tours - Cultural and Natural Heritage Tours Galapagos

 "This ship, with its crew and its owners, is one of the best and most welcoming in Galapagos.
 I recommend it a thousand times, even with my eyes closed!"

-Arturio Izurieta, Darwin Research Station Director, former Galapagos National Park Director
+Arturio Izurieta, Former Darwin Research Station Director, former Galapagos National Park Director

 After having taken a few regular cruises, we realized that often, the land and water excursions tended to be geared to accommodate the least adventurous, or the least physically capable person in a group.
 At times, we didn't walk to the end of a trail, or we didn't linger in the water with the sea lions as long as we wanted to.